yogsototh/yblog/multi/blog/Start-a-Haskell-Project-the-right-way.md

 <div class="intro">

-en: %tldr Starting a Haskell Project tool with `cabal`, `git`, testing.
-en: Use `cabal install holy-project`, then launch `holy-project`.
+en: %tldr A Haskell project starter rewritten from zsh to Haskell.

-fr: %tlal Un outils pour commencer un nouveau projet Haskell;
+fr: %tlal Un outils pour initialiser son environnement Haskell
-fr: `cabal`, `git`, testing...

 In order to work properly with Haskell you need to initialize your environment.
 Typically, you need to use a cabal file, create some test for your code.